Loy Krathong Festival 27th November 2023

 (above) My wife lighting the candles and incense before floating our krathong out to sea at a quiet beach.

 The festival coincides with the Yi Peng festival which is largely celebrated in northern Thailand and is also based on merit making, praying for good luck.
 Rather than krathong, paper lanterns containing a fuel cell or candle are lit and float into the sky.
 The lanterns used to be made with a bamboo frame, but more recently a wire frame is more common.
 These are called kom fai or kom loi.
 These things are getting to be a bit controversial, since they burn out and then the frame, often made of metal, falls down to litter the land or the sea.
-In 2018 I'd be careful letting lanterns go unless you are sure it's allowed ... not strictly legal, certainly banned in some places.
+Nowadays I'd be careful letting lanterns go unless you are sure it's allowed ... not strictly legal, certainly banned in some places.

 All you need to do is light the fuel, let the hot air rise and watch them go.
 One time at home we found that lighting the fuel was not so easy with a bit of a breeze.
 One of the lanterns took off and then landed again in the garden next door.. then took off again and got stuck in their TV aerial.
 I thought the burning fuel would burn their TV cable, but the lantern blew off to safety in the end.
 We used to tell our young kids that the lanterns floated up to the sky and became stars :)